nweaver-blockchain/blockchain-names/index.md

 layout: base
 ---

-# The Blockchain Names Archive
+# Blockchain Naming Systems Information Archive

 This archive contains a series of reports on various Blockchain (and Blockchain-adjacent) Naming Systems, primarily authored by [Nicholas